RustyToms/vul-llm-finetune/ContraBERT/data/README.md

-This data is decompressed data from `/Datasets/without_p3`.
 A dataset in this folder is necessary for the CodeBERT model to run.
+It may be retrieved by decompressed data from `/Datasets/without_p3`.